cshe1/cucumberFramework/README.md

 README:

-To run cucumber tests from the terminal, use the command: mvn test.
+To run cucumber tests from the terminal, navigate to the cucumber directory where the tests are and use the command: "mvn test" in the terminal

-TODO:
-- Properly create Page object model, transfer xpaths and locators to a dedicated class where they all live,
-- Create a class for reusable methods and functions
-- Add paramaters to feature tests
-- Add more tests
+Please also make sure you have at least java 17 installed